rabbitmq/rabbitmq-website/site/quorum-queues.md

 we recommend that the RabbitMQ node is allocated at least 3 times the memory of the default WAL file size limit.
 More will be required in high-throughput systems.
 4 times is a good starting point for those.

-### <a id="memory-limit" class="anchor" href="#memory-limit">Configuring Per Queue Memory Limit</a>

-Before RabbitMQ 3.10 it was possible to limit the amount of memory each quorum queue will use for storing message bodies.
-Note that these limits are different from those of the [in-memory Raft WAL table](#resource-use) and [queue length limits](./maxlength.html).
-Starting from 3.10, quorum queues do not keep message bodies in memory.

-The limit is controlled using [optional queue arguments](./queues.html#optional-arguments) that are best configured using a [policy](./parameters.html#policies).

- * `x-max-in-memory-length` sets a limit as a number of messages.
-Must be a non-negative integer.
- * `x-max-in-memory-bytes` sets a limit as the total size of message bodies (payloads), in bytes.
-Must be a non-negative integer.

-Since RabbitMQ 3.10 these settings are deprecated.
-They can still be set but have no effect.
-The new behaviour is effectively the same as setting `x-max-in-memory-length=0` keeping no message bodies in memory.

 ### <a id="repeated-requeues" class="anchor" href="#repeated-requeues">Repeated Requeues</a>

 Internally quorum queues are implemented using a log where all operations including